ramojej/ll-supplies/README.md

 <h1 align="center">
-  WordPress as Headless CMS using GatsbyJS.
+  WordPress as Headless CMS using GatsbyJS for L&L Supplies.
 </h1>

 <p>These starter includes</p>